karatelabs/karate/README.md

 For details on what actually goes into a script or `*.feature` file, refer to the [syntax guide](#syntax-guide).

 ## IDE Support
-Many popular text editors such as [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=stevejpurves.cucumber) have support for the [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) syntax.
+Many popular text editors such as [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=stevejpurves.cucumber) have support for the [Gherkin](https://docs.cucumber.io/gherkin/) syntax.
 Using a Java IDE with Cucumber-JVM support is recommended for the best developer experience.

 ### Running in Eclipse or IntelliJ
 If you use the open-source [Eclipse Java IDE](http://www.eclipse.org), you should consider installing the free [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/).
 It provides syntax coloring, and the best part is that you can 'right-click' and run Karate test scripts without needing to write a single line of Java code.

 If you use [IntelliJ IDEA](https://www.jetbrains.com/idea/), Cucumber support is [built-in](https://www.jetbrains.com/idea/help/cucumber.html), and you can even select a single [`Scenario`](#script-structure) within a `Feature` to run at a time.
 If you are using the free [Community Edition](https://www.jetbrains.com/idea/download/), you can easily install the "Gherkin" and "Cucumber for Java" plugins.

-> Important: For IntelliJ Community Edition, the "Substeps IntelliJ Plugin" is not compatible and should *not* be installed.
+> Important: For the IntelliJ Community Edition, the "Substeps IntelliJ Plugin" is not compatible and should *not* be installed.

 For both Eclipse and IntelliJ, when you run a feature (or package with multiple features) via the IDE - you will get the [JUnit HTML report](#junit-html-report).